Colton923AIU/flow-generator/src/solutions/pip-notification-flow/README.md

 - Consider using security groups rather than individual emails in the templates
 - Only authorized users should have access to modify the EmailConfiguration JSON
 - Ensure valid JSON formatting in the EmailConfiguration field

+## Compatibility Considerations

+Power Automate has some limitations in its expression language compared to JavaScript/TypeScript:

+- **Nullish Coalescing Operator (`??`)**: This operator is not supported in Power Automate expressions.
+Instead, we use the `if(equals(value, null), defaultValue, value)` pattern.

+For more details on compatibility issues and best practices, see the [Compatibility Guidelines](../../docs/COMPATIBILITY.md).